lemanh99/design-pattern-with-python/creational-design-pattern/abstract-factory/README.md

 ## Source
 https://refactoring.guru/design-patterns/abstract-factory
 ### Important:
->Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.
+>1.
+Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.
+>
+> 2. Creates an instance of several families of classes
 ## Description

 ## Structure